Morris2801/ASSEMBLY-MARIE/README.md

 These programs are intended for use with the [MARIE Simulator](https://www.marietools.com/) or any compatible MARIE assembly environment.
 To run a program:
 1. Open the `.txt` file in your MARIE simulator.
-2. Assemble and run the program.
+2. Copypaste, Assemble and run the program.
 3. Follow the on-screen prompts for input and observe the output.